Asshall/vim-templating/README.md

 This beautiful vim plugin has so much to offer !

 ### Can do's
-* Converts a template to a block of text !
+* Converts json to a block of text !
 > ie
 ```vim
 46